-Asia remains the world’s growth engine, representing more than half the world's population and fifty percent of global GDP.
-China is neck-and-neck with the US as the top destination for foreign investment, and has accelerated its quest for technological autonomy and expanded use of its currency.
-Meanwhile, the world's largest trade agreement -- Asia’s Regional Comprehensive Economic Partnership (RCEP) -- has come into effect.
-The next chapter of Asia's economic story is also being written by the “fourth wave” regions of South and Southeast Asia, with countries such as India and Vietnam delivering the world's fastest growth and taking the lead in new unicorn companies.
-As the author of the landmark book The Future is Asian, there is no better guide than Parag Khanna to the geography that drives the world economy.
+Asia continues to be the driving force behind global growth, accounting for half of the world's GDP and more than half of its population.
+China is competing with the US as the top destination for foreign investment and increasing its push for technological autonomy and expanding the use of its currency.
+The Regional Comprehensive Economic Partnership (RCEP), the world's largest trade agreement, is now in effect, shaping the next chapter of Asia's economic narrative.
+This chapter will be led by South and Southeast Asia's "fourth wave" regions, with countries such as India and Vietnam driving the world's fastest growth and leading the way in new unicorn companies.
+Parag Khanna, author of the influential book "The Future is Asian," is the ultimate guide to the geography driving the global economy.

 |Basic Data Protection Information

 |Doctor Ullés 2, 3º 1ª, CP 08224, TERRASSA (Barcelona)

 |We will use your data to respond to your requests and deliver our services to you.

 |We will only send you marketing correspondence if you have given your prior consent, which you can do by ticking the box for that purpose.

 |We will only process your data if you have given your prior consent, which you can do by ticking the box for that purpose.

 |Generally, only our members of staff who have been duly authorised may access the data that you have provided.